SK networks and LS-Nikko Copper, in ESG partnership for resource recycling

 - "The two companies will cooperate for environmental value enhancement and sustained ESG management.

 SEOUL, South Korea, Nov.
-14, 2021 /PRNewswire/ -- SK networks, the brand owner of Mintit which is an ICT recycling program and LS-Nikko Copper, the national nonferrous metal enterprise teamed up for enhanced ESG management cooperation.
+15, 2021 /PRNewswire/ -- SK networks, the brand owner of MINTIT which is an ICT recycling program and LS-Nikko Copper, the national nonferrous metal enterprise teamed up for enhanced ESG management cooperation.

 SK networks and LS-Nikko Copper announced on November 15 that they signed an MOU for 'Resource Circulation through Recycling and strategic Marketing Alliance' at Gildong 'CHEOOM', located in Gangdong-gu, Seoul to get engaged in collaborative efforts for ICT-focused resource recycling.